Attendance, Punctuality and Absence

 Our school is on a busy road within a residential area.
 As such we ask you to take extra care when parking to make sure it is safe for you and also not inconveniencing our neighbours by parking across their drives.
 Please park only on the ‘school-side’ of the road with children disembarking on the pavement side.
 Parking is not permitted on the yellow zig-zag lines at the front of the building and the staff car park is out of bounds to parents and children.

-Disabled access is available by entering the school through the Year 1 pupil entrance.
+Disabled access is available by entering the school through the Reception pupil entrance.

 Attendance and absence